 “You have restrictions of prevent plant acres,” she says.
 “You can put a cover crop on them, which will be extremely popular but there are stipulations to it.”

 Talk with your agent to find what you can and cannot do to your prevent plant acres.
 Before you make your prevent plant determination, get an idea of what your options are.
-Riekhof walks through the following with her clients as they make decision on prevent plant and what their options are:
+Riekhof walks through the following with her clients as they make decision on prevent plant and what their options are (note rules can vary by region, talk to your agent for specific rules in your area):

 - Prevent plant acres are paid out separate of any planted acres.
 What you do with the ground after declaring prevent plant could change your payment.